UK Nurse application process

 - a qualification certificate for each qualification being submitted as part of the application.

-- registration certificates from each jurisdiction where the applicant has practised and/or been registered – if the applicant’s country operates state registration, they will need to have registered in each state where they practised.
+- registration certificates from each jurisdiction where the applicant has practiced and/or been registered – in the applicant’s country operates state registration, they will need to have registered in each state where they practised.

 - Two employment references confirming the applicant’s post-registration practice of at least 12 months, their competence and character.